sophiafu04/hello-world/README.md

 # hello-world
-First Repository

-Hi, I'm Sophia and this is my first time using github
+Hello SRA!
+I'm Sophia and this is my first time using github